sm202020/printf/README.md

-Team Project by me and my partner
+Team Project by me and my partner by Smith and Chinenye